 Whether Giggs is to inherit the manager's job or not, the fact is that the Welshman has become an increasingly peripheral figure under Moyes, often left out of the matchday squad entirely as a player and rarely seen offering advice to the Scot in his capacity as a coach.

-United go into the game 2-0 down after the first leg and with their season on the line.
+United goes into the game 2-0 down after the first leg and with its season on the line.

-Moyes was in relatively defiant mood in his pre-match press conference, insisting that his job is safe and promising supporters that the most successful club in the country will “rise again” despite their disastrous campaign.
+Moyes was in a relatively defiant mood in his pre-match press conference, insisting that his job is safe and promising supporters that the most successful club in the country will “rise again” despite the disastrous campaign.

 But while the Scot has come out fighting, the disharmony at all levels of the club has never been more apparent.